 Yes, you will receive a refund if the season is cancelled due to the coronavirus.
 We are working with local and state authorities to ensure that we are in accordance with their guidelines.
-We expect to know by mid-June if the season will be cancelled or not.

 As a nonprofit we don't actually make money, your registration fees go directly to paying the expenses of our volunteer led Club.
-Many of our costs have to be paid before the season starting.
+Many of our costs have to be paid before the season starts.
 For example, soccer balls, uniforms, player insurance, equipment, and field maintenance.
 We would not be able to refund for these items, but we would be able to offer a partial refund of any unspent funds.
 The majority of this would come from unspent referee fees and practice field rentals.

 No, cancellations due to rain, high heat, or smoke will not receive a refund.
 We set aside additional weekends in November in case games have to be postponed, but beyond that we are at the mercy of the weather.

 Usually practices can begin August 1st, and the first games are held towards the end of August.
-Due to the coronavirus situation we may have to be flexible with the start dates.

 Teams are formed primarily by geographic region and age group.
 U15 - U19 boys and U16 - U19 girls usually play on co-ed teams, but this is based on how many older players register.
 As a new idea this year, we are considering formation of a fun “small-sided games” league within the older Rec age groups, where the players would still train during the week but then play multiple small games on the weekends- switching up teams to keep it fresh and engaging.